-Purchase contract is derived from the TradeContract and it is a modified version of the purchase contract presented in the official Solidity documentation [21] as shown in Listing 1.2.
+Purchase contract is derived from the TradeContract and it is a modified version of the purchase contract presented in the official Solidity documentation [23] as shown in listing 1.2.

-Listing 1.2: The Purchase Contract
+Listing 1.2: The Purchase contract

+1 contract Purchase is TradeContract{

+2 function Purchase(string \title, string \description, bool \verify, bytes32[]

+\imageSignatures) payable

+3 TradeContract(\title, \description, \verify, msg.value / 2, msg.value / 2, \imageSignatures){

+4 if (2 \ price != msg.value) throw;}

+5 event purchaseConfirmed();

+6 event itemReceived();

+7 function abort()

 '''

-contract Purchase is TradeContract{

-1

-function Purchase (string title, string description, bool verify, bytes32[]

-2

-imageSignatures) payable

-TradeContract(title, description, verify,

-3

-msg.value / 2, msg.value / 2,

-imageSignatures){

-if (2 price != msg.value) throw;}

-4

-event purchaseConfirmed();

-event itemReceived();

-5

-6

-function abort()

-7

 onlySeller

-8

-9

 inState (State.
 Created) {

-10 aborted();
+10 aborted ();

-state = State.Inactive;
+11 state = State.
+Inactive;

-11

 12 if (!seller.send(this.balance)) throw;}

 13 function confirmPurchase()

-14 inState (State.Created)
+14 in State (State.
+Created)

-15 require (msg.value = 2 \text{ price})
+15 require (msg. value = 2 price)

-16 payable{
+16 payable {

 purchaseConfirmed();

 17

-18 buyer = msg.sender
+18 buyer = msg. sender;

 19 state = State.Locked;}

 20 function confirmReceived()

 21 onlyBuyer

-22 inState (State.Locked) {
+22 in State (State .
+Locked) {

 23 itemReceived();

-24 state = State.Inactive;
+24 state = State.
+Inactive;

-25 if (!buyer.send(deposit)
+if (!buyer.send(deposit)

-! seller . send(
+!seller.send(

 this.balance)) throw; } }

 '''

 To give an incentive to a seller to not betray a buyer, the seller has to transmit Ether in the constructor of the contract.
-As can be seen in Listing 1.2 lines 3-5, the value provided must be dividable by 2, otherwise the contract throws an exception.
+As can be seen in listing 1.2 lines 3-5, the value provided must be dividable by 2, otherwise the contract throws an exception.
 Thus the actual price of the item is only half the value provided in the constructor.
 When the buyer executes the confirmPurchase function, she also has to pay a deposit together with the actual purchase price.
 The state of the contract is then set to "Locked".
 From this point on, the funds of the 2 parties are locked and can only be released when the buyer confirms that she received the item.
 Locking of deposits makes sure that no party has a monetary advantage in betraying other side since both have invested the same amount of money in the contract and non of them can get their deposit back when the other party does not comply.